sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

 ### Create a page parameter
-The product details page will show the details of a specific product, but we need to be given the ID of the product to display.
+The product details page will show the details of a specific product, but you need to give the ID of the product to display.

-Therefore, we will create a page parameter on the ***product details page*** to hold the ID.
+Therefore, you will create a page parameter on the product details page to hold the ID.
 The page parameter also makes it so when another page (product list page) wants to navigate to the details page, it will be required to provide a product ID.

 1. In the upper-left corner, below the app name, **ShoppingApp**, click the link with the name of the current page – **Home page**.